 Tall fescue grass may also be affected by various pests such as caterpillars, armyworms, sod webworms, chinch bugs, billbugs, grubs, and aphids.
 Caterpillars are small worms that feed on the leaves of tall fescue grass plants, leaving behind small holes in the leaves.
 Armyworms are small green caterpillars with stripes down their back that feed on tall fescue plants at night and can cause large patches of dead or dying grass.
 Sod webworms are tiny white caterpillars with brown heads that feed on the tender parts of tall fescue plants at night and can cause large patches of dead or dying grass if they are not controlled.
 Chinch bugs are small black bugs with white wings that suck the juices from tall fescue plants and can cause large patches of dead or dying grass if they are not controlled.
 Billbugs are small beetles with snouts that lay their eggs inside tall fescue plants which hatch into larvae that feed on the roots of tall fescue plants causing them to become weak and die off.
 Grubs are larvae of beetles that feed on the roots of tall fescue plants causing them to become weak and die off if they are not controlled.
 Aphids are small insects that suck the sap from tall fescue plants causing them to become stunted if they are not controlled.

-See also What is Tulipa Plant
+See also What is Tickseed Plant

 Recognizing Unhealthy or Diseased Tall Fescue Grass Plants